 Onboarding new members of staff during a transition from remote working to on-site working as companies ease out of lockdown poses additional challenges for HR departments, with multiple channels of communication required to ensure everything runs smoothly.
 Traditional methods of induction and ensuring the new hires get all the information required to start their new role need to be complemented with digital processes which fill in for traditional paperwork and face-to-face introductions.

 HR professionals can liaise with the company’s IT departments to ensure that new hires get the resources they need, whether they are working remotely or beginning their role on-site.
 Company emails, storage systems, software and other applications synced between on-site and remote workers need setting up, while HR paperwork including employee contracts with the option for digital signatures should be made available online.

 2. Establish an effective internal communications system

-Whether dealing with existing employees or new hires, establishing an effective internal communications system which keeps all employees in touch with one another is an essential component of any business which seeks to effectively transition from the COVID-19 lockdown to a return to the workplace.
+Whether dealing with existing employees or new hires, establishing an effective internal communications system that keeps all employees in touch with one another is an essential component of any business that seeks to effectively transition from the COVID-19 lockdown to a return to the workplace.

 3. Put your company’s culture to the foreground

 Enhancing the visibility of your company’s core values during the transition from remote to on-site working can be achieved through an employee relationship platform, whether this is by prominent use of branding or by providing easy access to documentation outlining your company’s culture.